runTimeeRrorOccuRred/Global_Electronics_Retailer/README.md

 # 📊 Global Electronics Retailer – Excel Data Analysis Project

 ## 📌 Project Overview
-This project presents an end-to-end data analysis of a global electronics retailer using traditional Microsoft Excel (no Power BI, no SQL, no Python).
+This project presents an end-to-end data analysis of a global electronics retailer using traditional Microsoft Excel.

 The objective was to clean raw business data, create analytical metrics, and build insight-driven dashboards to understand customer behavior, revenue trends, store performance, and product profitability.